zapta/simple_stepper_motor_analyzer/README.md

 NOTE (Aug 2022) The Simple Stepper Motor Analyzer can be purchased in Japan at https://nyarurato.booth.pm/items/4025304 .
 International shipping is also available.

-IMPORTANT: We are not associated with any seller and do have any experience with their products.
-The Simple Stepper Motor Analyzer is an open source reference design for educational purposes and people are free to use on their own risk.
+IMPORTANT: We are not associated with any seller nor do we have any experience with their products.
+The Simple Stepper Motor Analyzer is an as-is open source design for educational purposes and people may chose to use it on their own risk.

 &nbsp;